DigiBP/Team-Ricola/README.md

 The current medication procurement process requires patients to visit pharmacies in person, which is often associated with long waiting times, limited opening hours and challenges in consultation.
 Additional issues such as confidentiality concerns, cost and language barriers further complicate the process.

-To overcome these challenges, we plan to introduce a fully automated system supported by a chatbot.
-This chatbot will be available 24/7 and will allow patients to order medication quickly, efficiently and discreetly.
+To overcome these challenges, we plan introduced a fully automated system supported by a chatbot.
+This chatbot is available 24/7 and allows patients to order medication quickly, efficiently and discreetly.
 The main advantages of this system include time savings, constant availability, a simple user interface, quick responses, automated order processing and discretion.

-The project envisages two main use cases: Firstly, ordering medication via the chatbot after receiving a prescription and secondly, arranging an appointment or teleconsultation via the chatbot.
+The project envisages two main use cases: Firstly, ordering medication via the chatbot (either after consultation which medication to get from the chatbot or after having received a prescription from a doctor) and secondly, arranging an appointment or teleconsultation via chatbot.
 These innovations aim to revolutionize the medication procurement process in Switzerland by improving efficiency, accessibility and user experience.

 In the future, it would be exciting to integrate personalized medication recommendations and detailed information about side effects and drug interactions.
 These innovations will not only increase patient safety, but also significantly improve the efficiency of the system.